 What are the best devices for taking notes digitally?

 If you'd rather a tablet, consider the Apple iPad or Microsoft Surface Pro.
 Both have their own styluses (sold separately) and are actively used by working professionals and artists around the world.
+While those are our top two recommendations, of course, there are a number of other tablets you could consider - just check whether they have digital inking support and a compatible stylus available that will make them suitable for this.

 Remember to invest in a good stylus